sasadangelo/code4projects/_posts/2018-06-27-getting-started-with-docker.md

 docker exec -it CONTAINER_ID /bin/bash
     {% endhighlight %}

-where you can retrieve the  CONTAINER\_ID with the “_docker container ls_” command.
+where you can retrieve the CONTAINER\_ID with the _docker container ls_ command.

 ## What’s Next?